 privateDnsEnabled: true

-Setting vpcEndpointType to Interface creates network interfaces in your VPC.
+Setting vpcEndpointType to Interface creates network interfaces in your subnets.
 The securityGroupIds control which resources can reach the endpoint.
-When privateDnsEnabled is true, AWS creates private DNS records so service calls automatically resolve to the endpoint rather than public IPs.
+When privateDnsEnabled is true, AWS creates a Route 53 private hosted zone automatically, allowing services to use standard AWS API hostnames that resolve to the endpoint’s private IPs.

 Pin specific IP addresses to endpoint interfaces

-Some applications require predictable IP addresses for firewall rules or DNS configuration rather than accepting AWS-assigned addresses.
+Some architectures require predictable IP addresses for firewall rules rather than accepting AWS-assigned addresses.

 import * as pulumi from "@pulumi/pulumi";